d0c-s4vage/pipless/README.md

 # `pipless`

-`pipless` (pip LESS, as in "use it less") automagically creates and activates virtual environments, installs packages dynamically, and keeps your project's `requirements.txt` up-to-date by (re)generating it when the process exits.
+`pipless` (pip LESS, as in "use it less frequently") automagically creates and activates virtual environments, installs packages dynamically, and keeps your project's `requirements.txt` up-to-date by (re)generating it when the process exits.